nus-cs2103-AY2122S1/tp/docs/team/jiwei99.md

 ### Project: CONNECTIONS

+CONNECTIONS is a desktop app adapted from [AddressBook - Level 3](https://se-education.org/addressbook-level3/) for managing contacts and keeping track of birthdays.
+It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI) that is created with JavaFX.
-CONNECTIONS is a desktop address book application.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java and has about 10 KLOC.

 Given below are my contributions to the project.